opf/openproject/docs/getting-started/work-packages-introduction/README.md

 ![split-screen-workpackages](split-screen-workpackages.png)

-The work package will the be displayed in the list view:
+The work package will the be displayed in the table view:

  ![create-work-package-define-project](create-work-package-define-project-6669224.png)